bahrus/pdpu/README.md

 Among the premises behind this component is that the Chrome team is onto something when they preach "less JavaScript."
 My gut reaction to that is "Problem solved:  Do as much as possible on the server, and then let's encapsulate what boilerplate JavaScript is doing repeatedly into easily digestible HTML data -- tags + attributes."
 Yes, use web components to do common JS tasks.

-Tied to this sentiment is my observation that with all the emphasis placed on the size of the framework, if once the framework is there,  your application is built primarily in HTML / CSS, isn't that "doing less JavaScript"?
+Tied to this sentiment is my observation that with all the emphasis placed on the size of the framework, if once the framework is there,  your application is **built** primarily in HTML / CSS, isn't that "doing less JavaScript"?
 The argument weakens significantly when this easy to digest HTML is actually encoded in JavaScript, which ultimately is what pretty much every framework does these days.
 But according to the Chrome team, HTML inside JavaScript strings is quite a bit cheaper than free-form JavaScript (3 times as I recall), which seems quite plausible.

 The question becomes how much information can be stored as attribute / tag data?

-A different approach that makes sense to me, based on this line of reasoning -- generating [UI's based on JSON data](https://www.webcomponents.org/element/json-form-custom-element).
+A different approach that makes sense to me, based on this line of reasoning -- generating UI's based on JSON data.

-An intriguing third option is to use directives instead of web components.
+An intriguing third option -- so long as HTML can't be imported, so everything must be in JavaScript, why not use directives instead of web components to encapsulate boilder-plate logic that could be more data-driven.
 This has the most merit if you aren't constantly context switching between literal tags and difficult to digest JavaScript expressions.
 But that isn't always the case.
 A nickle here, a dime there, soon you are talking 65 cents!

+### Imagine

+Imagine a world where HTML Imports existed.
+[It's not that hard to do.](https://github.com/w3c/webcomponents/blob/gh-pages/proposals/html-module-spec-changes.md)

+Imagine that the performance gap that we see today between HTML and JS also exists with HTML Imports vs JS Imports.

+Or imagine you are building a server-centric application (not necessarily node-based) or enhancing a static website with a little pixie-dust JavaScript.
+Do such things exist?
+I think they do.

+The science is as strong for the benefits of vaccinations as it is for the performance benefits of data-centric formats like HTML over JS.
+The Google Chrome team states this repeatedly, and I've yet to see anyone dispute this fundamental fact.
+Will that always be the case?
+I have no idea.

+If our goal is to improve peformance, which seems highly correlated to doing less Javascript, what if one "framework" is 3kb in size, and then you build (not necessarily develop!) your UI in a data-centric format, like HTML, on top of that?
+Vs another framework of equal size, and you build (not necessarily develop) your UI in JavaScript syntax?

+Note that in the case of Vue, and Svelte, you are actually developing in HTML, but building to JavaScript, if I understand correctly.

+p-d,p-u take the philosophical stance that if we can just find some common things we do with JavaScript boilerplate, and turn it into a (primarily) data-centric format, that can be unobtrusively mixed with other data-centric HTML tags, the amount of JavaScript will go down, and the oceans will stop rising.

+Now, just as you can to do "cross format development" like Vue and Svelte allow, you could it with these components too, but in the opposite direction:

+Develop using (for example) tagged template literals, with all the nice compile-time checks that TypeScript affords, and then compile to the fastest performing format, which, science may tell us, is largely HTML-based.
+Compiling would be necessary with every code change, similar to webpack-based application development today.

+Or, if the tools match your scenario workflow better, develop using an HTML-based editing tool, and run a similar (but far less transformative) compilation during optimization time (but no need to do any build during development).

+In either situation, I could see these components (or someting similar) helping.

+Let me hasten to mention that the size of p-d,p-u, as it stands, is still a bit bigger than some great alternative libraries.
+I'm sure that in more practied hands it could be brought down further, and also use all the state-of-the optimizations, which these aren't doing.
+I have some ideas I'm looking at still to reduce the size.

+I also hasten to add that once you get into generating lists on the client territory, things become murky again.

+But if performance, not simplicity, is our parimary goal, this scenario could be rarer than one would think.
+Most lists don't need to change after they are rendered once.
+So that could be generated on the server, and then allow components within that list to talk to eachother using elements like p-d,p-u.

+But what happens if the list changes?
+There are four scenarios:

+1. You are getting a basically entirely different list.
+2. There are only a few changes, like after a save.
+3. Sometimes scenario 1, sometimes scenario 2.
+4. You are working with a virtual list, that changes as you scroll.

+I know things like Vitual DOM and tagged templates help considerably in scenario 2 (and thus partially in scenario 3).
+But based on the PWA Hacker news results, at least, probably not with scenario 1.

+Still, I do think the use case for tagged template literal definitions being used for client-side list generation is quite strong, particularly around virtual lists.
+But even there, I think that data-driven expressions inside those lists could be beneficial to performance.  i.e. keep as much as possible within the tick marks, as little context switching between JavaScript and Strings.

+Let me also hasten to mention that there is currently no build process in existence that takes tagged template syntax, and, during optimization time, compiles it the scientifically fastest format, that may include custom elements like p-d,p-u.

 \</grain-of-salt\>